cloverForbes/transportation-react/README.md

 opts: String or Object

 ### Charts
+TODO: More Charts currently only Doughnut

 ##### Props

 ### Map
+Map is a component that uses Leaflet-React that interacts with Table and Filter using a controller

 ##### Props
+bounds:
+center: Array
+color: Object
+fromGroup: Object
+headers: Array
+id: Number
+marker: Object
+markers: Array
+marker_type: String['circle' or 'default']
+match: String

 ### Markers
+Markers decides type of marker and passes the markers to the map.
 ##### Props
+color: String
+fromGroup: Object
+headers: Array
+id: Number
+marker: Object
+match: ?
+type: String['circle' or 'default']

 ### Custom Marker
 ##### Props